Photosynthesis Making Energy Answer Key

 • Carbon Dioxide Concentration: Increased CO2 concentration can also increase the rate of photosynthesis, but only up to a saturation point.

 • Temperature: Photosynthesis has an optimal temperature range.
-Temperatures that are too high or too low can inhibit enzyme activity and reduce the rate of photosynthesis.
+Temperatures that are too high or too low can inhibit enzyme activity and reduce the rate of photosynthesis And that's really what it comes down to..

 • Water Availability: Water is a crucial reactant in photosynthesis, and its availability significantly impacts the process.
 Water stress can severely limit photosynthetic rates.